 KEEP – SELL – BIN

 Once you’ve started you’ll need to decide what you’re keeping; what can be sold and what is only worthy of the nearest bin.
-Living out of a backpack meant we didn’t have space to take everything, so we kept the things that were of sentimental value to us boxed them up and put them in storage at our parents.
+Living out of a backpack meant we didn’t have space to take everything, so we kept the things that were of sentimental value to us boxed them up and put them in storage with our parents.
 Anything that was in fairly good condition was sold.
 Clothes were bagged up for charity and anything that was left got binned.

 CAR BOOT SALE ARE YOUR BEST FRIEND!